PetrischakMaxim/space-shooter/README.md

 ## Game Features

 - Health bar for the rocket
-- Score for check your achievements
+- Score to check your achievements
 - Theme music and custom sounds
 - Sprite animation
    - asteroid flying